c-zzj/pentago-twist-ai/README.md

-# An AI Agent for Pentago-Twist
+# An AI Player for Pentago-Twist

 An AI agent for Pentago-Twist, a game modified from Pentago.
 This serves as the final project for COMP 424 (Artificial Intelligence) at McGill University.